 Find Your Outdoor Lighting Power Source

 You have two ways to get power to your outdoor lighting sources.
-Solar-powered lighting lacks long wiring and is the easier option to install.
+The easy to install outdoor lighting option is solar.
+Solar-powered lighting lacks long wiring.
 These offer more flexibility since you don’t need to connect wires to an outlet.

 Low-voltage lighting, which you plug into an outdoor GCFI outlet, is the other choice.
 You can plug a transformer into the GFCI-protected electrical outlet, which steps down from the house current of 120 volts to 12 volts.
 Most transformers have a timer that allows you to program the lights to go on and off automatically.
 Many low-voltage lights are available in lighting kits, which include all the necessary items.
 To find out what size transformer you need, add up the wattage of all the lights.
 If you have 10 lights with 20 watts, you need a transformer with at least 200 wattage output.